scandipwa/docs.scandipwa.com/content/docs/tools.md

 ## ESLint and StyleLint - code-style validators

 Matching code-style is very important.
-The consistent tabulation, the proper imports, everything matters!
+Consistent tabulation, proper imports, everything matters!
 We even made [our own ESLint plugin](https://www.npmjs.com/package/@scandipwa/eslint-plugin-scandipwa-guidelines) (for the next ScandiPWA version)!
+You can check out our dedicated doc [here](https://docs.scandipwa.com/docs/eslint-stylelint.html).

+> **Note**:
+>
-> **Note**: it is mandatory to install the ESLint and StyleLint!
+> It is mandatory to install ESLint and StyleLint if you want to work with ScandiPWA!
 This will help a lot later, when inspecting the source code or contributing!
 Please do not skip this step!

 <div class="video">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/3nO6m4zDnqs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>